Non-linear parabolic PDEs with rough coefficients and critical data: existence, uniqueness and regularity of weak solutions: Introduction

 Systems and higher-order equations will be outlined in Section~\ref{subsec:intro_outlook}.
 Our goal is to establish existence, regularity and uniqueness of local and global weak solutions when the diffusion matrix is rough, typically only measurable, and initial data are taken from scaling-critical smoothness spaces of negative regularity.
 Such a result is out of reach of the current state of the art.
 Hence, we develop a novel framework including new harmonic-analysis and PDE tools, which employs weighted $\Z$-spaces as solution spaces and homogeneous Besov spaces as initial data spaces.
 Then, we showcase our framework by obtaining existence, uniqueness and regularity of a maximal weak solution to the rough reaction--diffusion equation

 Here, the non-linearity $\phi(u)$ has a local Lipschitz property and polynomial growth of order $1+\rho$, and $A \colon \R^n \to \R^{n\times n}$ is a merely bounded, measurable, elliptic coefficient matrix.
 We state a precise well-posedness result for~\eqref{eq:rd} in Theorem~\ref{thm:rd_new} and restrict ourselves here to an informal version illustrating the flavor of our theory. \begin{theorem-nonum}[Well-posedness of~\eqref{eq:rd}] Fix the growth parameter $\rho > \nicefrac{2}{n}$ of the non-linearity $\phi$.
 Let $u_0 \in \dot\B^\alpha_{p,p}$, a scaling-critical Besov space with respect to the non-linearity.
 Then, there exists a weak solution $u$ of~\eqref{eq:rd} which is unique and maximal among the solutions satisfying for admissible choices of $r$ and $q$. \end{theorem-nonum} The exponent $q$ of the space $\Z^{r,q}_\beta$ expresses local integrability, and some $\L^q$-averages parameterized by the upper half-space enjoy a global $\L^r$-integrability at a scale determined by the weight parameter $\beta$.
-In other words, the scale of weighted $\Z$-spaces captures a local-global control on functions.
+In other words, the scale of weighted $\Z$-spaces captures a local-global control on functions with possible different exponents $q$ and $r$.
+When $r = q$, the space $\Z^{r,q}_\beta$ coincides with the weighted Lebesgue space $\L^r_\beta$.
 For weak solutions it is crucial that $\nabla u$ belongs to a weighted $\Z$-space of locally square-integrable functions, whereas the local integrability parameter $q$ for $u$ enjoys greater flexibility below or above $2$.

 Note that~\eqref{eq:rd} recovers the classical non-linear heat equation describing reaction--diffusion processes in a homogeneous, isotropic medium when $A \equiv \Id$.
 To study reaction--diffusion processes in media such as biological tissue, compound materials or porous materials, the diffusivity of the respective medium has to be encoded by the matrix $A$.
 As an illustrative example, consider the spreading of a tumor in the brain~\cite{Tumor}.
 Then, the diffusivity jumps between areas of gray and white matter, so that $A$ is indeed a real bounded elliptic matrix which is only measurable, lacking any form of continuity.